Here's what to expect with the move to OAuth 2.0:

 Check out our Development Accounts guide for more details.

 There are limits to the number of API calls that your application can make against a particular Xero organisation.

-If you exceed either rate limit you will receive a HTTP 503 (Service Unavailable) response.
-For a full list of API limits, pleace check our API Limits page
+If you exceed either rate limit you will receive an HTTP 429 (too many requests) response.
+For a full list of API limits, pleae check our API Limits page

 You can do more than one thing in a single request: For example, you can create more than one Invoice in a single PUT or POST Invoices API call.
 While there is no upper limit in the number of nodes that can be sent at one time, a ceiling of about 50 nodes per request is practical - this will ensure a request does not exceed the maximum size of 3.5MB.
 You should also review our notes on summarizing validation errors.

 If you are hitting rate limits because you retrieve a large amount of data from Xero there are a couple of features you should be taking advantage of:

 At Xero, we take the responsibility of managing our community’s data privacy and security seriously.
 As part of the work Xero has been doing with the Australian Tax Office and other industry players, we have developed a set of agreed security standards to be applied globally to our ecosystem.
 These come into effect for new app partners certified after 1 January 2020 and existing app partners have until 30 June 2020 to comply.
 We’re still working through all the details of our new process, but wanted to share this information with you early, so you can start to understand what these changes mean for your app.